Passengers travelling with reduced mobility or with medical condition or sickness.

 - Passengers with a urinal medical condition requiring them to use a urinary bag shall declare such condition to Overland Airways before carriage.

-- Passenger declaration is to be made through the OLA MEDIF form (OF-CM-002) and must be accompanied by a medical certificate of fitness to fly.
+- Passenger declaration is to be made through the OLA MEDIF Form and must be accompanied by a medical certificate of fitness to fly.
 These documents are to be submitted to the commercial department no later than 24 hours before the day of flight.

 - Passengers with urine bags may purchase tickets only across the counter or at the ticketing office for ease of profiling.
 Tickets cannot be purchased online.

 - Unless on a charter flight‚ passengers with urine bag must either travel with an accompanying person or pay for a row of seats.
 In the unlikely event of urine spillage‚ this will prevent the possibility of getting other passengers contaminated.